itsaravindanand/CECS_574_Custom_Metrics_Driven_HPA_in_Kubernetes/README.md

 ### Step 3: Run the Java Application

-Run the Java application and check for errors.
+Run the Java application and perform a maven clean install.
+This will add the .jar for the application in the target folder.

 ### Step 4: Build Docker Image Using Dockerfile